 - Foods, including cheese, wine and processed foods

-If over-the-counter pain medication does not alleviate your migraine pain, you should consider coming in to see us.
+If over-the-counter pain medication does not alleviate your migraine pain, you should consider going into an emergency room.
 Specifically, don’t delay your visit if you experience any of the following symptoms:

 - Blurred vision